Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 This is an example of **lodgement till** (not ablation till) as it is formed as the glacier is still advancing.

 Others argue that they may have a bedrock core (hence rock-cored drumlins) and as material was obstructed, sediment began accumulating around this, much like in the way of a dune, and was streamlined in the same way as above.

+Another argument to the formation of drumlins is that they occur when a glacier move over an area of existing glacial deposits.
+As the glacier moves over this existing till, the pressure of the overlying ice causes the till to be remoulded and changed into the characteristic shape of streamlined till that we know and love as a drumlin.

 They typically occur in larger groups, or ‘swarms'.
 This is known as a ‘**basket of eggs**' topography.